tshort/tblr/README.md

   are one or more column indicators.
 All rows are included.
 * `rows`: Control formatting of rows.
 Normal positional arguments are one or more row indicators.
 All columns are included.

+A directive is available to add table notes. `note` is a function with positional arguments.
+Notes are positioned at the bottom of the table before remarks.
+Arguments given as arrays indicating which cells to apply the note to (same format as `cells`).
+If one argument positional argument has content, it's taken as the body of the note.
+If two positional arguments have content, the first is the marker for the note, and the second is the body of the note.

 Several directives are available to control horizontal and vertical lines.
 These are like `table.hline` and `table.vline`, but they can